mobify/mobify-modules/README.md

 (using --safe flag because that's how it is built on Github)

-The browser to http://localhost:4001/ to see the static page for the modules
+Navigate your browser over to http://localhost:4001/ to see the static page for the modules

 ### Deployment